ibarraz5/capstone1-website/wea/README.md

 This document provides an overview on how to start the server and use the API.

+## Database Setup

+Before running this application, make sure your database is up-to-date with the latest schema and has some sample data to query.
+You can use Alex's `database_schema.sql` query to set up the database and then created your own sample data, or you can use the `alert_db_setup.sql` query found this project's root directory to create both the schema and populate it with sample data.

 ## Starting the Server

 Java JDK 17 is required to run this project.
 This SpringBoot application can be run in your IDE as you would any other